Your Guide to the Housing Market

 How’s the housing market these days?
-It’s a question almost as common as asking about the weather, and you’ll hear it at a networking event, on the phone with your out-of-town cousin or while chatting with a real estate professional.
-But do you really know how the housing market is these days?
+It’s a question almost as common as asking about the weather.
+But do you really know what's going on with the housing market?

 You want to have an understanding of not just how the typical housing market cycle works, but also how your local market is functioning relative to the national market.
 To help you out, we’ve compiled the basics when it comes to understanding common real estate market lingo, current trends and how to examine the state of housing in your area.